joshuabecker91/r_squared_pandas_yfinance/README.md

 Currently in development...

-Example video of the program running.
+Example video of the program running

 https://user-images.githubusercontent.com/98496684/208353463-afc7a1d4-fd01-4be0-9d16-0477609dc1f3.mp4